morlowsk/Restaurant-API-Rust/README.md

 cargo test
 ```

-### NOTES
+### NOTES + ASSUMPTIONS

-I checked that the background job works by adding some items, waiting a few seconds (I have it configured as 5), to see they were removed:
+I checked that the background job works by adding some items, waiting a few seconds (I have it configured as 5), to see they were removed.
+I decided to simplify the requirements by making the background job for getting rid of finished orders to be in seconds from now.
+This is just for testing and getting something working fast.

 ```
 ➜  Restaurant API git:(master) ✗ curl -X POST http://localhost:3000/add -H "Content-Type: application/json" -d '[